RPP Frequently Asked Questions

 Visitor permits are valid within the block of the address listed on the permit.
 These permits are not valid in ParkPlus zones or where other parking restrictions apply.What should I do with the residential parking permit if I move from the area?

-Remove the permit and return it to the Calgary Parking Authority.
-If you are purchasing another vehicle, you may obtain a permit for the new vehicle with the updated vehicle registration.
-Apply in person, by fax, by email or by mail.Can I use residential parking and visitor permits in ParkPlus zones or in restricted parking zones?
+Please cancel your digital permit.
+If you are purchasing another vehicle, you may obtain a permit for the new vehicle with the updated vehicle registration, please go online to https://cpa.permit.calgaryparking.com/ to apply for a new permit.Can I use residential parking and visitor permits in ParkPlus zones or in restricted parking zones?

 No; the residential parking permits are not valid in ParkPlus zones, in No Stopping zones, or other restricted areas such as loading zones, handicap zones or school no parking areas.Why can't I get visitor permits for my apartment?